Homelessness on release from prison

 You can apply for a discharge grant of £46 from prison before you are released.
 If you have found accommodation for your first night on release, you can also apply for an extra grant of about £50 which will be paid directly to the accommodation provider.

-The North Yorkshire Local Assistance Fund can also help – you can apply to this before you are released, particularly if you need help with essential items such as clothes or general costs associated with moving into new accommodation.
-For further information visit https.//nylaf.flexigrant.com .
+The North Yorkshire Local Assistance Fund can also help.
+You can apply to this fund before you are released, particularly if you need help with essential items such as clothes or general costs associated with moving into new accommodation.
+For further information visit their application portal.

 Where to live